horseee/horseee.github.io/_pages/about.md

 I have published several papers in NeurIPS, EMNLP, IJCAI and CVPR.
 You can find more information about my publications in [Google Scholar](https://scholar.google.com/citations?user=jFUKS0oAAAAJ&hl=en)

 # 🔥 News
+- *2023.12* &nbsp;📌 I'll be in New Orleans for NeurIPS 2023!
+Feel free to email me if you'd like to have a coffee chat with me😉.
+Warm welcome!
+And my poster session for LLM-Pruner is on Wed 13 Dec 10:45 a.m.
+CST — 12:45 p.m.
+CST at Great Hall & Hall B1+B2 (level 1) #315!
+Can't wait to see you there.
 - *2023.12*: &nbsp;🌟Our new work, DeepCache, accelerates Diffusion Models for FREE!
 Check our [paper](https://arxiv.org/abs/2312.00858) and [code](https://github.com/horseee/DeepCache)!
 - *2023.09*: &nbsp;Two papers accepted by NeurIPS'23.
 - *2023.06*: &nbsp;🎉🎉 Release LLM-Pruner🐏, the first structural pruning work of LLM.
 See our [paper](https://arxiv.org/abs/2305.11627) and [code](https://github.com/horseee/LLM-Pruner)!